 3) Immunoglobulin E (IgE)

 This is a type of antibody produced by the immune system during allergic reactions.
-They are geared to fight specific allergens, so there are many types of IgE that the immune system will manufacture.
+They fight specific allergens, so there are many types of IgE that the immune system will manufacture.
 They are programmed to coat and surround the mast cells in the area affected by the allergic reaction.

 In a nutshell, this is how it works during an allergic reaction.
 When a person who is prone to have an allergy to a certain substance, like eggs, for example, the immune system kicks into action when the person is exposed to eggs.
 Large amounts of “egg” IgE antibodies are produced, and they stimulate the mast cells to manufacture chemicals that cause the affected area to swell, become inflamed, engorged with blood, and can even cause muscle spasms.
 One of the most common of these inflammatory chemicals is called histamine.